PLAYERS: 1-2 simultaneous

 To me, Champion Kendou plays like an unwieldy sword match where neither fighter really knows what they’re doing.
 The object seems to be to hit your opponent in a sensitive spot in order to knock them down and take down their power meter, but how one discovers this sensitive spot is a mystery.
 When you begin the match, your player moves of his own volition.
 You can guide him backwards and forwards slightly, but he never stops moving.
 Button 1 and Button 2 both seem to block and attack, but Button 2 has the stronger of the attacks.
 The longer you hold down Button 2, the greater the knock on the head to your opponent, but the more power you remove from your own power meter.
 The joystick also seems to correspond to the direction and nature of the blocks and attacks, but I couldn’t figure it out completely.
 Nor could I figure out the best time to block or hit.
 Each button press on my end was a guessing game, in hopes that I could get beyond Round 1.

 Champion Kendou might be a good game for those willing to wrestle with its supposed intricacies, but given Sega’s track record with these Champion titles, I’m willing to bet the game is average at best.
 Champion Kendou has strange, clunky controls, and unless you’re a kendo disciple, I’m not sure why you would bother.
-But like the mahjong or tsumeshogi games I’ve tackled already, Champion Kendou was never released outside of Japan, and thus, wasn’t meant for an American honky such as myself.
+But like the mahjong or tsumeshogi games I’ve tackled already, Champion Kendou was never released outside of Japan, and thus, wasn’t meant for a honky such as myself.
 Perhaps in 1986, this game was a revelation for kendo fans.
-If indeed this was the case, who would I be to tell them they’re wrong?
+If indeed this was the case, who am I to tell them they’re wrong?